simonegreen/autonomous_datascientist/README.md

 # Autonomous Data Scientist for Network Traffic Anomaly Detection
-This project aims to integrate clustering algorithms, automated feature selection, and reinforcement learning into an autonomous agent in order to detect anomalous behavior in network traffic.
+This project aims to integrate unsupervised clustering algorithms, automated feature selection, and reinforcement learning into an autonomous agent in order to detect anomalous behavior in network traffic.